acp91/ARPSLS_game/README.md

 # ARPSLS

 # Overview
-Files for PyPi Package to play rock, paper, scissors, lizard, spock game - this is just for fun
+Files for PyPi Package to play rock, paper, scissors, lizard, spock game - this is just for fun.

 # How to Run It
 1) First you should downlaod the package by calling the following command in your console.